lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 Managing descriptors is often a tedious tasks, you need to define, for each pool the number of descriptor sets that it will be able to hold for each of the supported types.
-Each descriptor needs to be associated to a descriptor set layout, which are tightly related to how they wll be used in the shaders, etc. In order to facilitate this process, we are going to use the following approach:
+Each descriptor needs to be associated to a descriptor set layout, which are tightly related to how they will be used in the shaders, etc. In order to facilitate this process, we are going to use the following approach:

 - We will create descriptor pools which will support the descriptor sets we are going to use, size to the maximum number of elements supported by the driver.